palaforcade/ms-e226-project/docs/project1_answers.md

 - It has 43 columns and more than a hundred thousand rows.
 - It contains many continuous covariates, and one categorical for the classification of the stellar object.
 - It is not a time series.
-- The data is gloablly clean and only a few to no values are missing.
+- The data is gloablly clean and only a few to no values are missing, and there are a minor number of outliers to be removed.
 - The model relies on two astrophysical concepts:

 The UBV photometric system (from Ultraviolet, Blue, and Visual), which can be broken down into five sets of photometric bands - u, g, r, i, z, namely ultraviolet band, green band, red band, infrared band, and near infrared band respectively.
 It consists in measuring the brightness of the light at different wavelengths.
 This system, also called the Johnson system, is a photometric system usually employed for classifying stars according to their measured colors.